silviamaggi/smd-com/_posts/2020-07-02-isolation-photo-diary.md

   - cambridge
   - uk
 description: 'After the initial shock, the lockdown and subsequent isolation prompted me to point the lens to my emotions and immediate surroundings.'
 excerpt: "Between the ups and downs of the global pandemic and lockdown, I kept taking pictures.
-I intended to have a photo diary to describe my take on isolation and the extraordinary circumstances we're living."
+I intended to have a photo diary to describe my take on isolation and the extraordinary circumstances we’re living."
 image-caption: false
 featuredimage: false
 featimage-alt: "A hand reaching a shrub branch full of little white flowers on a sunny day"